Spanish

 Teaching English as a Second/Foreign Language

-Cultivate practical, theoretical, and critical knowledge of methods for teaching English as a second or foreign language in various social and academic settings in the TESL/TEFL M.A. program.
-Courses are designed to promote reflective inquiry, provide the necessary tools for ongoing professional growth, serve as models of effective pedagogy, and introduce the various ways in […]
+Cultivate practical, theoretical, and critical knowledge of methods for teaching English as a foreign or second language in various social and academic settings in the TEFL/TESL M.A. program.
+This specialization features an integrated core in which a comprehensive understanding of the form and communicative functions of the English language is combined with both general and […]

 Writing, Rhetoric and Social Change

-Join a vibrant community of scholars who research the transformative potential of writing and rhetoric and analyze the social, cultural, economic and historical forces shaping writing and rhetoric in theory and practice in the Writing, Rhetoric, and Social Change M.A. program.
-Through analysis of and engagement with diverse contexts for writing, create and apply methods […]
+oin a vibrant community of scholars who research the transformative potential of writing and rhetoric, analyzing the social, cultural, economic and historical forces shaping writing and rhetoric in theory and practice in the Writing, Rhetoric, and Social Change M.A. program.
+Through analysis of and engagement with diverse contexts for writing, students create and apply methods […]

 Literature